Coronavirus update 6-6-2020

-There was one new death due to coronavirus in the latest report by the Oklahoma Department of Health Friday.
+Two new deaths were reported due to coronavirus in the latest report by the Oklahoma Department of Health on 6-6-2020.

+The deaths increase the total to 347.
+An additional 56 cases were reported, increasing the total to 7,059.

+In the United States, 670 new deaths were reported, bringing the overall total to 109,802.

-Please see the whole story on the Ledger/LCJ morning newsletter HERE.
+Get a better way to read the daily news, sports, obituaries and more with the Ledger/LCJ daily newsletter HERE.
 Subscribe now for only $5 per month and receive the newsletter with exclusive content, along with the Ledger’s e-edition.
 Current subscribers to the Ledger’s newspaper or e-edition who want to receive the newsletter should email [email protected]

 Comments